-4. The Integrated English Literacy and Civics Education program under section 243(a) of WIOA
+4. The Integrated English Literacy and Civics Education program under section 243(a) of WIOA will be delivered in combination with integrated education and training activities;

 The Office of the State Superintendent of Education (OSSE) will comply with this requirement.